-Last week I gave you a sneak peek of the DIY plywood floors for the fish room.
-I showed you my inspiration and how I created that watercolor effect with blue wood stain.
+Last week I gave you a sneak peek of the DIY plywood floor for the fish room.
+I showed you my inspiration and how I created that watercolor/marbled effect with blue wood stain.
 Today I’m breaking down how Handy Hubby and I turned those plywood sheets into vibrant DIY flooring!

 One quick note: if you’re not planning on doing a watercolor effect like I did, then set aside staining/painting/clear coating until the floor is installed because the planks do need a light sand on the edges once they’re cut and this can mar a finish.
 As you saw, I did apply my stain first because I wanted to create a large design before cutting up the plywood.